Suma-Marri/SumaMarri/README.md

 - 👋 Hi, I’m Suma Marri
 - 👀 I’m interested in watching international movies, Telugu, Tamil, Korean, you name it!
 - 🌱 I’m currently learning Data Analytics.
+I am doing my masters in Data Analytics at UCF.
+I am also completing a bootcamp with Columbia Engineering, too.
 - 💞️ I’m looking to collaborate on a volunteer project that will use my data analytics skills.
 - 📫 How to reach me?
-Email: smarri0612@gmail.com SnapChat: suma.marri
+Email: smarri0612@gmail.com LinkedIn: https://www.linkedin.com/in/sumamarri Instagram: @suma_marri SnapChat: suma.marri

 <!---
 smarri0612/smarri0612 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.